Google announced changes in the ad services

-The ads will have to work harder across screens to getting conversions.
+The ads will have to work harder across screens to get conversions.
 Consumers who are on-the-go will be savvier making decisions before tapping into our website.
 The new ad formats call for better ad copy, titles, and descriptions.

 Responsive Display Ads

-The last change is about mobile display ads, which are turning into responsive.
+The last change is about mobile display ads, which are turning to responsive.
 Google is trying to unlock an inventory of websites previously outside their reach.
 So there is an opportunity there for our clients to get more leads.

 These ads will automatically resize and adjust to the look and feel of the website content where placed.